MAPSuio/UPC-H14/healthy/problem.md

 sick on day 3 with 2 days to live, he must be treated on day 3 or 4 in order to live.

-We will assume that all of Erna's health ministers will execute their job perfectly; they all manage the patient queue in an optimal way.
+For the sake of simplicity and not overestimating the capacity of the norwegian health service, we will assume that all the hospitals combined can treat exactly one patient per day.
+We will also assume that all of Erna's health ministers will execute their job perfectly; they all manage the patient queue in an optimal way.
 It takes a day for a minister to resign and for a new one to take over, so even if two or more patients die on the same day, only one new minister is needed.
 Erna's term ends when all patients are either treated or dead.

 ## Input
 The first line of input contains two integers _n_ and _d_, the number of